-- a) Grooming - Lawn Mowing - Immediately following operation sweep or blow clippings onto vegetated ground.
-It is not permitted to blow onto streets or paved areas where runoff could carry away clipping and fertilizers into storm drain systems. - Fertilizer Operation - Prevent overspray.
-Sweep or blow fertilizer onto vegetated ground immediately following operation. - Pesticide Operations - Prevent overspray, use spot treatment, sweep or blow dry pesticide onto vegetated ground immediately following pesticide operations. - b) Remove or contain all erodible or loose material prior forecast wind and precipitation events, before any non-stormwater will pass through and over the project site and at end of work period.
-Light weight debris and landscape materials can require immediate attention when wind expected. - c) Landscape project materials and waste can usually be contained or controlled by operational best management practices. - Operational; including but not limited to: - Strategic staging of materials eliminating exposure, such as not staging on pavement - Avoiding multiple day staging of landscaping backfill and spoil on pavements - Haul off spoil as generated or daily - dispose waste at the North Pointe Solid Waste Special Service District - Scheduling work when weather forecasts are clear. - d) Cleanup:

-- Use dry cleanup methods, e.g. square nose shovel and broom and it is usually sufficient when no more material can be swept onto the square nosed shovel. - Power blowing tools
+- a) Grooming - Lawn Mowing - Immediately following operation sweep or blow clippings onto vegetated ground. - Fertilizer Operation - Prevent overspray.
+Sweep or blow fertilizer onto vegetated ground immediately following operation. - Pesticide Operations - Prevent overspray, use spot treatment, sweep or blow dry pesticide onto vegetated ground immediately following operation. - b) Remove or contain all erodible or loose material prior forecast wind and precipitation events, before any non-stormwater will pass through and over the project site and at end of work period.
+Light weight debris and landscape materials can require immediate attention when wind expected. - c) Landscape project materials and waste can usually be contained or controlled by operational best management practices. - Operational; including but not limited to: - Strategic staging of materials eliminating exposure, such as not staging on pavement - Avoiding multiple day staging of landscaping backfill and spoil on pavements - Haul off spoil as generated or daily - Scheduling work when weather forecasts are clear. - d) Cleanup: - Use dry cleanup methods, e.g. square nose shovel and broom and it is usually sufficient when no more material can be swept onto the square nosed shovel. - Power blowing tools